Mvrkery/Data-Science-Bootcamp-Projects/R-Projects/README.md

 ## IMDB Top 100 Movies Web Scraper
 - The R code I provided scrapes the top 100 movies on IMDb by user rating, extracts the movie names, ratings, and votes, and then cleans the data.
 The code then uses the `tidyverse` package to create a data frame and mutate the data frame to make it more readable and informative.

+## Phone-Specifications-Scraper
+- The first project scrapes the Samsung Galaxy Z Fold5 12GB/1024GB phone specifications from the Specphone website.
+It does this by first reading the HTML of the web page using the rvest package.
+It then extracts the topic and detail of each specification using the html_elements() and html_text2() functions.
+Finally, it creates a data frame using the tidyverse package and views the data frame using the View() function.

+The second project scrapes the Apple iPhone 14 Pro phone specifications from the GSMArena website.
+It does this in a similar way to the first project

+Both projects are examples of web scraping using R. Web scraping is a technique for extracting data from websites.
+It can be used to collect data for a variety of purposes, such as market research, price comparison, and data analysis.